mongodb-developer/lucene-search-analysis/README.md

 ## Run

-Use the command `mvnw` from the directory containing `pom.xml` to launch the Web UI on port 8080.
+Use the command `mvnw -Dspring-boot.run.jvmArguments="-Dspring.devtools.restart.enabled=false"` from the directory containing `pom.xml` to launch the Web UI on port 8080.

 ![Web UI](src/main/resources/vaadin_app.png)